ClaytonFarr/booster-testing-utilities/README.md

 My understanding and appreciation are certainly limited by my current testing experience but I'm operating on a few assumptions at the moment:

-- the Booster framework appears to have good unit/integration testing coverage of its core functionality
+1. the Booster framework appears to have good unit/integration testing coverage of its core functionality
-- if we can rely on these to ensure the framework is working as intended (e.g. commands processing successfully, events reducing into entities, entities projecting into read models, etc.) than the job at hand for us is to test:
+2. if we can rely on these to ensure the framework is working as intended (e.g. commands processing successfully, events reducing into entities, entities projecting into read models, etc.) than the job at hand for us is to test:
-  - 1. the intended behavior of the application and its processes
+  - the intended behavior of the application and its processes
-  - 2. the code hygiene of the application's parts (i.e. are we following a desired practice like input validation?)
+  - the code hygiene of the application's parts (i.e. are we following a desired practice like input validation?)
-- we can test intended behavior/processes via e2e/functional tests
+3. we can test intended behavior/processes via e2e/functional tests
   - if e2e/functional tests can be created more quickly and reliably, we may not need to create (as many) unit tests to confirm the functionality of the individual parts
-- we can test code hygiene via pseudo-unit tests
+4. we can test code hygiene via pseudo-unit tests

-Again, this is definitely an area I'm operating on some shallow knowledge and big assumptions, but hopeful there is some leverage to be found to help make testing quick and part of the creation process while still being reliable.
+Again, this is definitely an area I'm operating on some shallow knowledge and big assumptions, but hopeful there is leverage to be found that can help make testing quick and part of the creation process, while still being reliable.

 ### Tested Patterns

 For testing, I'm trying to think backward from the responsibility and/or expected effect(s) of each element in the system to determine what assertions and expectations are necessary.
-The goal is to sort out what's the least we can get away with testing (above and beyond
+The goal is to sort out what's the least we can get away with testing (above and beyond the framework testing that's already occurring) to confirm expected functionality and behavior.

-the framework testing that's already occurring) to confirm expected functionality and behavior.
+_Legend_

 - ✅ = example and utility added
 - ⏩ = will likely be derivative of an existing example/utility
 - 🚧 = working on this currently
 - 🤔 = not certain yet if this is needed; may be accounted for in Booster framework infrastructure tests

-**A Process**
+#### A Process

 _Note: 'process' in this context is something that can be initiated by an actor (command) or on a schedule (scheduled-command), may have 0 or more event-handlers to perform its work, and results in some expected change in the system (i.e. a request and activity that may span more than a single handler)._